Denman-Digital/gutestrap/readme.md

-# Gutestrap
+# Gutestrap BSv4

-Bootstrap layout blocks for Gutenberg
+Bootstrap layout blocks for Gutenberg.

+> Gutestrap BSv4 uses the layout styles from Bootstrap version 4.
+Version 5 of Bootstrap dropped support for a number of older browsers, and leans hard into using CSS variables.
+This version of Gutestrap exists only for projects where supporting legacy(ish) browsers is crucial.
+In all other cases, use the latest version of regular [Gutestrap](https://github.com/Denman-Digital/gutestrap).

 ## 👉  `npm start`
 - Use to compile and run the block in development mode.